v-fearam/github-metrics-collector/readme.md

 3. Open the Logic App Designer.
 4. Run the workflow.
 5. Select **Run History** and check if the workflow executed successfully.

+Note: It may take some time to recognize that the permission to the identity was granted.
+If it fails, wait a little and try again later.

 ## Report